brian-a-esch/nvim/README.md

     - show when code actions are available, like we do for diagnostics
     - for popups I'd like the blame popups to be lower than the language server popups
     - for gitsigns i'd like priority of git changes to be before warnings, but after errors?
 Maybe a way to display both?
+- Folding
+    - Use treesitter for code folding.
+See options.lua

 ### Installed